miketang84/sapper/README.md

 Sapper, a lightweight web framework, written in Rust.

 Sapper focuses on easy using.
-But it is in very alpha stage now and only compiled with rust nightly.
+But it is in very alpha stage now and only compiled with **rust nightly**.

 ## Example